Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Experiment Methods

 \subsection{Training Protocol}

-Training proceeded in two stages on the same $23\times7$ grid scaffold but with different noise geometries.
-In the first stage, a strong left-to-right predictability gradient was imposed, with observation noise decreasing from $\sigma=0.60$ to $\sigma=0.03$.
-In the second stage, the scaffold was retained but the gradient was weakened ($\sigma=0.20$ to $\sigma=0.10$) and supplemented with transient perturbations.
+Training proceeds in two stages on the same $23\times7$ grid scaffold but with different noise geometries.
+In the first stage, a strong left-to-right predictability gradient is imposed ($\sigma = 0.60 \rightarrow 0.03$).
+In the second stage, the scaffold is retained, but the gradient is weakened ($\sigma = 0.20 \rightarrow 0.10$) and supplemented with transient perturbations.

-In the first stage, a base orientation model was trained to optimize the behavioral backbone end-to-end before introducing perspective-driven feedback.
-Neither salience gating nor self-modulating plasticity was active.
-The training protocol broadly follows \citep{pae2026}, using \texttt{Adam} ($3\times10^{-4}$) for 36,000 online steps (240 per episode).
-The global latent $g$ influenced policy through a fixed-update architecture, with objectives including prediction-error minimization, smoothness regularization, delayed actor loss, and entropy regularization.
-This stage established a common predictability-oriented baseline across the encoder, world model, state head, policy, and decoder, yielding an emergent ``baseline'' internal orientation toward safer and more sustainable regions of the world.
+\paragraph{Stage 1: behavioral backbone.} The first stage trains all components end-to-end, with neither salience gating nor self-modulating plasticity active.
+The FiLM branch is initialized to the identity transformation, and the perspective update uses a fixed rate.
+The learning objective combines four terms: